-It is the best of both worlds.
-Our electrical resiliency microgrids are zero or negative carbon though the use of renewable natural gas-powered technology.
+It’s the best of both worlds.
+Our electrical resiliency microgrids are carbon-neutral or negative through the integration of renewable natural gas.

 An Industry First: RNG-Enabled Power Resiliency

-Today’s leading enterprises face the unique challenge of mitigating the impact of increasingly frequent power outages, and Enchanted Rock offers the best solution to mitigate risks of long-duration power outages while reducing carbon footprint.
+Today’s leading enterprises face the unique challenge of mitigating polluting emissions as well as the impact of increasingly frequent power outages.
+Enchanted Rock offers the best solution to achieve both long-duration resiliency and lower carbon footprint.

 Enchanted Rock provides customers with the option to choose RNG to achieve net-zero or negative carbon emissions.

-According to the Environmental Defense Fund, methane has more than 80 times the warming power of carbon dioxide over the first 20 years after it reaches the atmosphere.
-This reinforces how effective RNG is for a company’s ESG initiatives and underlying mitigation for downstream global warming.
+According to the Environmental Defense Fund, methane has more than 80x the warming power of carbon dioxide over the first 20 years of it reaching the atmosphere.
+This inspired Enchanted Rock to integrate with RNG to help customers achieve ESG initiatives and mitigate the rate of global warming.

 OUR COMMITMENT TO DECARBONIZATION